microsoft/botframework-cli/packages/dialog/src/commands/dialog/readme.md

 ### Schema

 Schemas are specified using JSON Schema.
 You can use the normal JSON Schema mechanisms including \$ref and allOf which will be resolved into a single schema which also includes $entities for all properties.
 This makes the schema easier to use for things like language generation.
-You can  use expression syntax, i.e. `@{<expr>}` to compute schema, either initially or after generation is done if there are properties that are only available at the end. `<schemaName>.schema.dialog` will have the resulting schema with all references resolved and expanded to simplify usage in language generation and dialogs.
+You can  use expression syntax, i.e. `${<expr>}` to compute schema, either initially or after generation is done if there are properties that are only available at the end. `<schemaName>.schema.dialog` will have the resulting schema with all references resolved and expanded to simplify usage in language generation and dialogs.

 Globally there are a few extra keywords including:
 - **\$public** List of the public properties in the schema.
 By default these are the top-level properties in the root schema and this will be automatically generated if missing.